mypaperwallet/mypaperwallet/README.md

 # Get started
-1- Go to: paperaddres.org
+1- Go to: paperaddres.org <br>
-2- Turn off the internet and or download the code on your machine 3- Click generate wallet
+2- Turn off the internet and or download the code on your machine. <br>
+3- Click generate wallet. <br>
-4- Click Print to save your wallet as PDF
+4- Click Print to save your wallet as PDF. <br>
-5- Remember to back up your secret words and private key.
+5- Remember to back up your secret words and private key.<br>